saveur1/Datawizards/README.md

 District boundaries are visualized using GeoJSON data, ensuring precise geographic representation of trends across Rwanda.

 ## Features

 - **Trend Visualization**: See changes in teenage pregnancy rates across the Rwanda Demographic and Health Survey periods of 1992, 2000, 2005, 2010-2011, 2014-2015, and 2019-2020.
 - **Comparative Analysis**: Gain insights into how teenage pregnancy rates have evolved across the survey periods, highlighting key patterns and trends.
 - **Interactive Filtering**: Adjust filters to focus on specific demographics, such as age groups, or geographic regions for detailed insights.
 - **Map Visualization**: Provides an interactive map to visualize district-wise teenage pregnancy rates and regional variations, powered by GeoJSON data for precise boundary mapping.
 - **AI Assistant**: Leverage our built-in AI assistant to:
   - Provide quick summaries of the data.
   - Answer user-specific questions about trends and statistics.
   - Offer recommendations based on comparative analyses.
   - Help navigate and interpret the dashboard’s features more effectively.
+- **Excel Template**: Easily upload data using our pre-formatted Excel template, ensuring consistency and simplifying the data input process.
+  - Download the template from [here](./template/file.xlsx).

 ## Live Demo